dy/piezo/README.md

 <!-- * _groups_ − groups are just syntax sugar and are always flat, ie. `a, d, (s, sv), r` == `a, d, s, sv, r`.
 They're desugared on compilation stage. -->
 <!-- * _function overload_ − function clause is matched by call signature in <span title="On export each clause gets name extension as gain_1a_1k, gain_2a_1k etc.">compile-time*</span>. -->
 * _pipes_ − `|` operator is overloaded for functions as `a | b` → `b(a)`.
-* _partial function application_ − `?` after function argument indicates that function allows partial call creating curried function, that's useful for pipeline.
+* _partial function application_ − `->` indicates that function allows partial call creating curried function, that's useful for pipeline.
 * _arrays_ − linear collection of elements: numbers, functions or other arrays.
 Unlike groups, elements are stored in memory.
 * _named members_ − group or array members can get alias as `[foo: a, bar: b]`.